**Sign up for our newsletter to get a FREE spreadsheet and map with

 Mammoth campground stays open the entire year.
 It’s located on the northern road which is open all year and is plowed regularly.

-For more about the weather and roads, watch the video below.
+For more about the weather and roads, read our article When is the Best Time to Visit Yellowstone?
 You’ll be amazed by the snow-plowing operation!

 Yes!
 It’s quite possible your campground could be visited by Elk, depending on your location.